 and remove all your impurities.

-Isaiah’s message of judgement against Israel was fulfilled.
-But God’s judgement had a purpose.
-He was not just be punishing them.
-Rather he was working to cleanse them from their impurities, refining them in the fires of judgement.
+Isaiah’s message of judgment against Israel was fulfilled.
+But God’s judgment had a purpose.
+He was not just punishing them.
+Rather he was working to cleanse them from their impurities, refining them in the fires of judgment.
 Then they could be the nation he called them to be.

-But Isaiah is not just about judgement.
-Interspersed with the judgement passages are those that hold out hope.
-After judgement is executed there is hope for the future.
+But Isaiah was not just about judgment.
+Interspersed with the judgment passages are those that hold out hope.
+After judgment was executed there was hope for the future.
 And that is really the focus of this article.
 Examining some of these passages that look to the future of Israel and to see how Jesus fulfilled them.

 An Everlasting Covenant

 In Exodus 19:5-6 God proposed to enter into a covenant relationship with the Jewish people.
 A covenant to which they agreed.
 But the story of Israel is one of failure to keep their end of that covenant.
 In Jeremiah 31:31-35 we see a new covenant proposed because of the failure of Israel to keep the old one.

 The book of Isaiah also looks to this new covenant that God will establish, calling it a covenant of peace (Is.
 54:10), and an everlasting covenant (Is.
 55:3; 61:8).
 This everlasting covenant that Isaiah talks about is distinct from the covenant established at Sinai.
 In both references to it, it is a covenant that God will make with his people.

 In Isaiah 59:21 God tells us something about this covenant.
 It is one marked by the presence of the Holy Spirit.
 A covenant where God will put his words on their lips.
 And a covenant that will be for eternity.